devothamgn321/cross-continental-eco-economic-data-pipeline/README.md

 ## Overview

+## Product Motivation

+This project was designed as a reusable data platform for cross-country environmental and economic analysis.
+The goal was not only to build ETL scripts, but to create a system that could help users monitor how climate, food prices, energy usage, and macroeconomic conditions change over time.

+From a product perspective, the platform focuses on:

+- Turning fragmented datasets into one usable analytical view
+- Reducing manual data collection through automated refreshes
+- Making data accessible through APIs for downstream applications
+- Supporting future AI/ML use cases such as forecasting, anomaly detection, and cross-country risk analysis

 This project is an end-to-end automated data engineering platform that integrates environmental and economic datasets from multiple global sources into a centralized PostgreSQL data warehouse.

 The platform collects, transforms, standardizes, and serves data through a REST API, enabling cross-country analysis of weather, food prices, energy production/consumption, and macroeconomic indicators.